 Topic: The Homeplace

-Office of Land Between the Lakes, KY/TN – Children’s Day on the Farm is Saturday, May 30th, at The Homeplace 1850’s Farm in Land Between The Lakes National Recreation Area.
-From 1:00pm-4:00pm, children can step back-in-time and do farm chores typical for children in the 1850s.
+Land Between the Lakes, KY/TN – Children’s Day on the Farm is Saturday, May 13, 2017, at the Homeplace 1850s Farm in Land Between the Lakes National Recreation Area.

-“The sheep are ready to shed their wool from the past year and that means new fleeces to wash, tease, card, spin, and dye, “ says Cindy Earls, Lead Interpreter at the Homeplace.
-“We will show each step it takes to process our sheep’s raw wool into yarn, which we can knit or weave into clothing.
-Visitors get hands-on helping with every task.”
+“The sheep are ready to shed their wool from the past year and that means new fleeces to wash, tease, card, spin, and dye,” said Cindy Earls, Homeplace Lead Interpreter.
+“We will show each step it takes to process our sheep’s raw wool into yarn, which we knit or weave into clothing during our Ewe to Yarn Challenge.”